michodgs25/Sprint/README.md

 You will need the following tools installed on your system:

 Python 3 - https://www.python.org/downloads/
-An IDE such as Visual Studio, gitpod, Code, or PyCharm An account at MongoDB Atlas - https://www.mongodb.com/ Git - https://gist.github.com/derhuerst/1b15ff4652a867391f03
+An IDE such as Visual Studio, gitpod, Code, or like this project gitpod An account at MongoDB Atlas - https://www.mongodb.com/ Git - https://gist.github.com/derhuerst/1b15ff4652a867391f03